FilipDem/Domoticz-iROBOT-ROOMBA-plugin/README.md

 ### Add the device in Domoticz
 Use the `Setup - Hardware` menu to add your ROOMBA to Domoticz.
 Select the device type `Roomba` and you are done.
-If all goes well two devices are created, one in the `Switches` (to start/stop) and one in the `Utilities` (status of the ROOMBA).
+If all goes well three devices are created, one in the `Switches` (to start/stop) and two in the `Utilities` (status of the ROOMBA an error text from ROOMBA).

-Remark: there is no ROOMBA icon on the device showing the status.
-This is a restriction of Domoticz that does not allow to change the icon for a text device.
+### How to change the device names
+As the plugin supports multiple vaccum cleaners in parallel, the default names of the automatically created devices are fixed.
+It is recommended not to change them otherwise new devices will automatically be created again with default names.
+However if for any reason you would like to change the names, follow the procedure below.
+* Go to the devices in the Switches and Utilies menu
+* Click on the "Edit" button
+* Copy the current name of the device from the user interface in the field "Name"
+* Add the following text in the Description field of the device: `Do not remove: [{"Name":"xxx"}]`, where xxx should be replaced by the default device name copied in the instruction just above.
+If you have already text in the Description field, you can add at then end `; Do not remove: [{"Name":"xxx"}]`
+* Click the "Save" button

+Now you can change the default device names.
+The plugin will automatically fall back to the information in the Description of the device.

 ## Updating from mqtt_Roomba.py to roomba module (linux)
 When having installed the previous version of the plugin (service based on mqtt_Roomba.py), please follow the instuctions here: